-Member retention is the key to any successful long term recurring membership site… but figuring out why members are leaving and how you can keep serving them isn’t always easy.
+Membership retention is the key to any successful long-term recurring membership site.
+But figuring out why members are leaving and how you can keep serving them isn’t always easy.

-Believe it or not, a 10% increase in customer retention levels results in a 30% increase in the value of your company.
+Believe it or not, a 10% increase in membership retention results in a 30% increase in the value of your company.

 If you have an existing membership site or you’re thinking of adding one to your business model, then keep reading to find out how to prevent churn and retain members!